Best Watercolor Pencils – The Five Review

 3. Prismacolor Premier Watercolor Pencils

-The Prismacolor Premier watercolor pencil set is one of the best models for new artists.
+The Prismacolor Premier pencil set is one of the best models for new artists.
 If you’re a beginner, you’ll notice how easy it is to blend colors with these pencils.
 Each pencil can give you a creamy, yet rich pigment.

 When you apply water, you will notice shimmering effects.
 The colors will match the Prismacolor Premier palette.
 If you often work with mixed media, the Prismacolor Premier is great to add to your arsenal.